 A committee of faculty and administrators in the Graduate School will review applications and select the scholarship recipients.
 Scholars will be selected based on the following criteria: feasibility of the project, matching with the Richter Scholarships goals, contribution of the project to the overall education and enrichment of the student, commitment of the student and faculty advisor to the project, and the student’s demonstrated ability to initiate and sustain creative activities and research.
 Students must have at least a 3.0 overall average at the time of application.
-Students must be in good standing with the University.
-Travel must be completed before the end of the calendar year during which the funds are awarded, and the final report must be submitted to the Graduate School office during Fall 2023–or prior to the student’s graduation (whichever occurs first).
+Students must be enrolled and in good standing with the University.
+Travel must be completed during Summer 2023 and the final report must be submitted to the Graduate School office during Fall 2023–or prior to the student’s graduation (whichever occurs first).